bedapub/bksnake/README.md

 ## Configuration ([top](#top)) <a name="configuration"></a>

-The workflow requires several parameters to be configured, most of which can be set through a yaml configuration file.
+The workflow requires several parameters to be configured, most of which can be set through a [`yaml`](https://en.wikipedia.org/wiki/YAML) configuration file.
-A template file named `config.yaml` is provided in the `config` directory.
+A _template_ file named `config.yaml` is provided in the `config` directory.
 It's recommended to create a local copy of the template and make modifications there.
-Note that some parameters can also be specified through the wrapper script `run.py`, as explained in the next section.
+Note that many of these parameters can also be specified through the wrapper script `run.py`, as explained in the next section.
 Parameters specified on the command line through the wrapper script `run.py` will overwrite parameters set in the configuration file.

 To learn about all possible parameters, execute: